shanehowe/twitter-bot/README.md

 A twitter bot created using the twitter API and the Python libbrary tweepy.
 The bot replies the any tweet it is mentioned it with a joke.
 The bot also tweets an hourly joke!.
+Username: @BadJokeBot1
+Mention the bot in a tweet containing #tellmeajoke and it will reply with a joke!

 ## Example Tweet Reply